The Complete Guide to Co-Processing

 Which countries use co-processing the most?

-Co-processing is promising, but factors like regulation and existing waste-management infrastructures influence a country’s ability to tackle waste using this method.
+Co-processing is promising, but factors like regulation and existing waste-management infrastructures influence a country’s ability to reduce waste using this method.

 Reports show that several European countries are interested in developing co-processing systems.
 Data from the European Union shows that those rates between member states vary from 7% to 95%.
 Geocycle, a company that focuses on coprocessing, claims to have 86 locations in Europe and others in the Americas and the Middle East.